wuzixiao/ARTS/Shares/Learning-Fp-with-F#.md

 It made me think why Fp is so attractive to him and many other developers?

-> * The function is immultable.
+>  The functionIt is immultable.
-> * The code is a proved programme.
+> * The codeIt is a proved programme.
 Only need to write a few extreme test cases.
 > *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5ODc4ODQzMiwtMTc5NDY4NjI2MywxNj
+eyJoaXN0b3J5IjpbLTEzMDQ1ODM0MTIsMTQ5ODc4ODQzMiwtMT
-g4MDk5NTgxLC0yMDY3Mjg5MzgzLDEwNjg5MDY4MDUsLTE2NTIx
+c5NDY4NjI2MywxNjg4MDk5NTgxLC0yMDY3Mjg5MzgzLDEwNjg5
-ODk2NTBdfQ==
+MDY4MDUsLTE2NTIxODk2NTBdfQ==
 -->